upb-uc4/deployment/README.md

 -	Start the internal apache2 server ``` /etc/init.d/apache2 start ```

 ## Deploy Vue Frontend
-- 	In Portainer update Ui-web image from vue frontend container
+- 	In Portainer: Update the ui-web image of the vue frontend container
 -	Redeploy Vue frontend container

 ## Start Cluster with Hyperledger and Lagom and Co